Mitchell Stephens (ice hockey): Tampa Bay Lightning

 On December 9, 2019, Stephens made his NHL debut in a 5–1 Lightning loss to the visiting New York Islanders at Amalie Arena.
 On December 28, 2019, Stephens recorded his first career NHL goal in 5–4 Lightning win over the Montreal Canadiens.
-On August 3, 2020, Stephens skated in his first career NHL playoff game.
-In that game Stephens also recorded his first career NHL playoff goal and point.
-As a result, he signed a two year contract extension to remain with the Lightning on October 7, 2020.
+On August 3, 2020, Stephens skated in his first career NHL playoff game, recording his first career NHL playoff goal and point.
+As a result, he signed a two-year contract extension to remain with the Lightning on October 7, 2020.
+Stephens saw limited playing time during the 2020–21 season due to injury, appearing in just seven games with the Lightning and four additional games with the Crunch.
+He won his second Stanley Cup with the Lightning at the end of the 2021 Stanley Cup playoffs.

 Detroit Red Wings

-On July 30, 2021, Stephens was traded to the Detroit Red Wings in exchange for a sixth-round pick in the 2022 NHL Entry Draft.
+On July 30, 2021, Stephens was traded to the Detroit Red Wings in exchange for a sixth-round pick in the 2022 NHL entry draft.
 While attending the Red Wings training camp, Stephens earned praise from coach Jeff Blashill for his skating ability and energy while projecting he would play on their fourth line.
+During the 2021–22 season, he skated in 27 games with the Red Wings, scoring six points.
+His season was interrupted by a lower-body injury that kept him out from November 13, 2021 to April 8, 2022.